This page may contain compensated links. For more information read our disclaimer here.

 Pros: 2,000 acres of private grounds, private golf course, beautiful beach area

-Amenities:Golf, Spa, Extensive grounds, kids club, water activities, beach, pool, 5 restaurants and bars
+Amenities:Golf, Spa, Extensive grounds, water activities, beach, pool, 12 restaurants and bars

-If you’re looking for somewhere to stay in Jan Thiel that feels more secluded, then Santa Barbara beach & golf Resort Curacao is definitely a good accommodation choice to consider.
+If you’re looking for somewhere to stay in Jan Thiel that feels more secluded, then the new Sandals Royal Curacao is definitely a good accommodation choice to consider.
+Opening in Spring of 2022, Sandals Royal Curacao will be located on the revamped site of the Santa Barbara Beach Resort.
 Set among over 2,000 acres of land, this is a paradise for golfers (the on-site golf course is rated among the top in the Caribbean).

-If you’re looking for plenty of amenities for your stay in a beautiful setting, Santa Barbara beach resort will not disappoint.
+If you’re looking for plenty of amenities for your stay in a beautiful setting, Sandals Royal Curacao will not disappoint.

 Best For: Those wanting plenty of facilities, nightlife and things to do